 The property market is in a similar bind.
 The initial hiatus in property sales during the COVID-19 lockdown created some pent-up demand, and the government’s stamp duty holiday is spurring sales that might have been longer in the planning.
 The end of the stamp duty holiday on March 31 will dampen demand, and may even scupper sales that fail to complete before the deadline.
 More importantly, though, the full economic impact of the COVID-19 pandemic has yet to be felt.

 Businesses are still able to furlough employees, propping up jobs for another few months but storing up redundancies for later.
-The government has been so profligate in pumping new money into the economy, this debt will need to be repaid adding tax rises and reduced investment to the financial hardships of the post-pandemic economy.
+The government has been so profligate in pumping new money into the economy, that this debt will need to be repaid adding tax rises and reduced investment to the financial hardships of the post-pandemic economy.
 With such froth in the property market, wealthy investors are prudently biding their time rather than catching a falling knife by investing in property at its height.

 No interest in banks